 Sitting down with a pint of your favorite local brew, chatting with friends and enjoying the remaining hours of the day has been a beloved past time for generations.
 Today, the tradition continues at breweries around the region, letting us enjoy unique beers brewed just a few feet away.
 Washington State is home to nearly 400 breweries, meaning that almost every large community has one or two.
 In Lewis County, there are dozens of bars and pubs to frequent, but only a few breweries where you can get a tasty mug of frothy beer right from the source.
-While the number of brewers is sure to grow, there are currently four establishments that are truly phenomenal, thanks to a perfect blend of staff, owners, patrons and unique beers.

 Dick’s Brewing Company

 Dick’s Brewing has an interesting history which makes its wide selection of beers even better.
 Dick’s started in 1983 as NW Sausage & Deli, but has transformed into one of the most unique and tasty breweries in our state.
 Eleven years after opening, owner Dick Young turned his brewing hobby into a business, opening Dick’s Brewing Company in 1994.
 Today Dick’s Brewing is most well known for their creative, tasty and well-made beers, but don’t ignore the food!
 NW Sausage & Deli is still operating and better than ever.